The 10 Most Helpful Resources for NAPPS Members

 - And more

-I recommend that every pet sitting and dog walking owner gets the NAPPS certification because it will set you apart from the competition.
+It is recommended that every pet sitting and dog walking owner gets the NAPPS certification because it will set you apart from the competition.